pepone/redhat-rpm-config/buildflags.md

 `--prefix=/usr`) to adjust the paths to the packaging defaults.
 Prior to that, some common problems in autotools scripts are automatically patched across the source tree.

-As a side effect, this will set the environment variables `CFLAGS`, `CXXFLAGS`, `FFLAGS`, `FCFLAGS`, `LDFLAGS` and `LT_SYS_LIBRARY_PATH`, so they can be used by makefiles and other build tools.
-(However, existing values for these variables are not overwritten.)

-If your package does not use autoconf, you can still set the same environment variables using

-    %set_build_flags

-early in the `%build` section.
-(Again, existing environment variables are not overwritten.)  `%set_build_flags` does not perform autotools script rewriting, unlike `%configure`.

 Individual build flags are also available through RPM macros: